mmistakes/minimal-mistakes/_drafts/fs2.md

   savedJlActors.handleErrorWith(error => Stream.eval(IO.println(s"Error: $error")))
 ```

-In above example, we react to an error by returning a stream that prints the error to the console.
-As we can notice, the type of the elements contained in the stream is `AnyVal`, and not `Unit`.
-This is because of the definition of the `handleErrorWith`:
+In the above example, we react to an error by returning a stream that prints the error to the console.
+As we can notice, the elements contained in the stream are `AnyVal` and not `Unit` because of the definition of the `handleErrorWith`:

 ```scala
 // fs2 library code
 def handleErrorWith[F2[x] >: F[x], O2 >: O](h: Throwable => Stream[F2, O2]): Stream[F2, O2] = ???
 ```

-In fact, the `O2` type must be a super type of the original type `O`.
-Since both `Int` and `Unit` are subtypes of `AnyVal`, we can use the `AnyVal` type (the least common super type) to represent the resulting stream.
+The `O2` type must be a supertype of `O`'s original type.
+Since both `Int` and `Unit` are subtypes of `AnyVal`, we can use the `AnyVal` type (the least common supertype) to represent the resulting stream.

-Another useful available method to handle error in streams is `attempt`.
-The method works using the `scala.Either` type, and it returns a stream of `Either` elements.
-The resulting stream pulls elements wrapped in a `Right` instance, until the first error occurs, which is nothing more than an instance of a `Throwable` wrapped in a `Left`:
+Another available method to handle errors in streams is `attempt`.
+The method works using the `scala.Either` type, which returns a stream of `Either` elements.
+The resulting stream pulls elements wrapped in a `Right` instance until the first error occurs, which is nothing more than an instance of a `Throwable` wrapped in a `Left`:

 ```scala
 val attemptedSavedJlActors: Stream[IO, Either[Throwable, Int]] = savedJlActors.attempt